3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 ![Flashing MC using Bit Banging](https://asciinema.org/a/zOmYCl5EIMkepDEvXhiubPLGT)

+## But there were some errors...

-Sometimes there are some errors thrown:
+Yes, sometimes there are some errors thrown:

 ```
 Error: Translation from khz to jtag_speed not implemented
 embedded:startup.tcl:244: Error: